The-Fourth-Wall/FW-Education-Website/curriculum.md

 - FW-621 (Topology and Graphs)
   - description:
-    - Learn about graph theory, delve into the mathematical foundations of topology and apply that knowledge to the real world of computing.
+    - Understand graph theory, delve into the mathematical foundations of topology and apply that knowledge to the real world of computing.
   - programming:
     - …
   - references: